DexisApp/Dexis/README.md

 ## Email

-For questions and suggestions, please use this email [contact@Dexis.app]
+For questions and suggestions, please use this email [contact@dexis.app]

 ## Building